Discount Calculator

 Divide $40 by 0.50 = $80 original price.

-If both items cost the same, "Buy One Get One 50% Off" means you get 25% off your total.
+If you buy two items of equal value, "Buy One Get One 50% Off" works out to exactly 25% off your total purchase.
 "Buy One Get One Free" means you get 50% off.

 If a $50 shirt is on sale for $40, the difference is $10.